ixtenu/acmerc/setup.md

 ## Updating plan9port

 While plan9port does not change rapidly, it is updated.
-If no patches were applied, updating is simple:
+If using the upstream plan9port, updating is simple:

 ```sh
 cd $PLAN9